GfSE/SAF-Rhapsody-Profile/README.md

 # IBM Engineering Systems Design Rhapsody Repository
-This repository provides the current release of the **SAF Profile** intended to be used with IBM Rhapsody 9.0.2 or 10.0.1.
+This repository provides the current release of the **SAF Profile** intended to be used with IBM Rhapsody 10.0.2.
 Please see the model file itself for licensing terms.

 ## SAF_Profile
 **SAF Profile** has been created by the System Architecture Framework Working Group of the German Chapter of INCOSE, GfSE e.V.
 The SAF Profile contains the Stereotypes according to the [SAF-Specification](https://saf.gfse.org), [List of Stereotypes](https://saf.gfse.org/userdoc/stereotypes.html).